 Port of Thessaloniki

-Large Greek port & a commercial getaway of northern Greece & the Balkans.
+Large port & a commercial getaway of northern Greece & the Balkans.
 It attracts cruise ships & is connected with Aegean islands in summer.

 The ancient square that connects the monuments of the city's Roman complex, and serves today as a vivid meeting spot with a unique atmosphere.